 Traveling by boat

-In addition, An Thoi archipelago is also attractive for its discovery activities, from diving to see coral, sitting on a basket boat to fish for squid at night, to enjoying fresh seafood at the seaport.
+In addition, the An Thoi archipelago is also attractive for its discovery activities, from diving to see coral, sitting on a basket boat to fish for squid at night, to enjoying fresh seafood at the seaport.
 In particular, a trip in the air, admiring the breathtaking panoramic view of the islands from the Thom islet cable car, and exploring the most modern Aquatopia water park in Southeast Asia will surely excite you.

 Source: collected by An

-Follow us for the best deal with Vietnam package tours and visa services!
+Follow us for the best deals on Vietnam package tours and visa services!